Scottish Graduate School of Social Science

 Mentors and Mentees

-• SGSSS Mentees: This opportunity is open to all ESRC-funded social science researchers at SGSSS partner universities.
+• SGSSS Mentees: This opportunity is open to 2nd or 3rd year (or part time equivalent) ESRC-funded social science researchers at SGSSS partner universities.
 Students need to demonstrate in an application how this programme will support their personal and professional development, in particular enhancing the interdisciplinary potential of their research.

 • RSE Mentors: The RSE will invite Fellows to submit interest in this programme.
 The Fellows can come from any disciplinary background.
 The RSE will also invite mentors from the RSE Young Academy of Scotland, which fosters interdisciplinary activities among emerging leaders from science and humanities, the professions, the arts, business and civil society.